Near Fayetteville in Cumberland County, North Carolina — The American South (South Atlantic)

 Erected 1962 by Archives and Highway Departments.
-(Marker Number II-2.)
+(Marker Number II-1.)

 Location.
-34° Touch for map.
+34° 59.808′ N, 78° 49.684′ W. Marker is near Fayetteville, North Carolina, in Cumberland County.
+Marker can be reached from Interstate 95 at milepost 48,, one mile south of Cedar Creek Rd (North Carolina Highway 53), on the right when traveling north.
 Located in the Cumberland County Rest Area on Northbound 95 just south of exit 49.
+Touch for map.
 Marker is in this post office area: Fayetteville NC 28312, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
 Moore's Camp (approx. 3 miles away); Dunn’s Creek Quaker Meeting (approx. 3 miles away); Burning of Clarendon Bridge (approx. 3.8 miles away); Campbelton (approx. 4 miles away); Babe Ruth (approx. 4.4 miles away); Charles W. Chesnutt (approx. 4.6 miles away); The Sandford House (approx. 4.6 miles away); Henry Evans (approx. 4.6 miles away).
 Touch for a list and map of all markers in Fayetteville.